tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 As I became increasingly interested in and inspired by the Cubists, I learned that these artists and their work were in turn inspired by the work of Paul Cézanne.
 Indeed, *The Cubist Epoch* mentions him with about the same frequency as Mondrian mentions the "plastic means!"

-After reading a few chapters of Cooper's book I eventually caved in to this curiosity, and searched for books about Cézanne in the Denver Public Library (DPL).
+After reading a few chapters of Cooper's book I eventually caved in to this curiosity and searched for books about Cézanne in the Denver Public Library (DPL).
 This was during the Coronovirus pandemic in 2020, so I had to put the seven books I found on hold and arrange to pick them via the DPL's curbside holds service.

 These books are large and printed on high-quality paper, so they're very heavy.
 When I went to pick them up it took two people to carry them all out to my car!